 The hospital will refer you to the Urogynaecology Team regarding ongoing management and follow-up.
 This will be in the Gynaecology Outpatient Services in Suite 8, 3rd Floor, Golden Jubilee Wing, King's College Hospital.
-For those women who deliver at the Princess Royal University Hospital, they will be offered the option of follow up with the Urology Team at Beckenham Beacon instead.

 Please do not hesitate to ask your doctor, midwife or healthcare assistant if you have any questions regarding the trial without catheter process.